BG3-Community-Library-Team/bg3-community/Tutorials/Visual/Creating-A-Hair-Mod/exporting-conforming.md

 title: Exporting and Conforming
 description: how to export your hair mesh from Blender and use LSLIB to apply a skeleton
 published: true
-date: 2024-10-24T16:33:10.698Z
+date: 2024-10-24T17:14:57.934Z
 tags: hair, skeleton, conform, export
 editor: markdown
 dateCreated: 2024-10-24T16:22:21.296Z
 ---

 # Exporting out of Blender
-At this point we've created our hair mesh(s), have them all parented to the armature we want to use (and depending, also done a weight transfer from the vanilla hair the armature came from).
+Once we've created our hair mesh(es), have them all parented to the armature we want to use (and depending, also done a weight transfer from the vanilla hair the armature came from).

 This isn't very long but there are a lot of images, so don't despair!